 What we simply call autism is actually an assortment of various neurological disorders, collectively know as Autism Spectrum Disorders (ASD).
 On one end of the spectrum, we have people like my cousin Johnny who has been nonverbal all his life and requires constant supervision.
 On the other end of the spectrum, we have people like me, who somehow managed to go all the way through childhood and more than a decade of adulthood before discovering that they were even diagnosable because we’ve been getting along just fine.
 Many Aspies like me always knew they were somehow different, but never quite understood why or how.
 People called us weird, and we had trouble making and/or keeping friends, but otherwise, we seem just like neurotypical people – “normal” people like most of you.

 So what exactly makes us different?
 Well, every Aspie is different.
 Your stereotypical adult with Asperger’s, the one you probably picture when you think about it, is Sheldon Cooper from TV’s Big Bang Theory.
-But women tend to manifest symptoms that are much different than what men manifest, and there’s as many individual differences as there are individuals.
+But women (and other non-cis-men) tend to manifest symptoms that are much different than what (cis) men manifest, and there’s as many individual differences as there are individuals.

 I can only tell you what Asperger’s Syndrome is like for me.

-What is it like to be this autistic woman?
+What is it like to be this autistic person?

 I can be hyper-focused on something, or trying to focus on a task can be like trying to catch water in a colander.
 I can be lost for minutes or hours in thought.
 I actually take extra anxiety medication at bedtime because I can’t shut down my brain.
 The ruminations and intrusive thoughts can keep me awake for hours, even though I take other medications to help me sleep.
 BUT this can also work to my advantage in my creative endeavors.
 Sometimes, it’s a difficult balance.